jueves, 28 de noviembre de 1991

 Baptizing my initial

-of unstoppable avalanches of legends
+with unstoppable avalanches of legends,

-in the disguised and helpless belly
+in the disguised and helpless womb

 of oblivion.

-You went in my story:
+You were in my story:

 A breeze that disturbed